primitivefinance/primitive-token-lists/README.md

 Primitive Token Lists are seperated into 3 distict, self-explanatory, catagories.

-- primitive-crypto-assets
+- crypto-assets
   - WBTC
   - WETH
-- primitive-defi-tokens
+- defi-tokens
   - YFI
   - UNI
   - SUSHI
   - AAVE
   - SNX
   - etc...
-- primitive-derivatives (assets, tokens, commodities, Forex, volatility instruments)
+- derivatives (assets, tokens, commodities, Forex, volatility instruments)
   - iETH
   - sBTC
   - uGas
   - EVIX

 These lists are used in within the Primitive Interface to provide a community driven, relevant catalog of active Primitive option markets supported by the application and protocol.
 ## How can I propose a revision?